-When it comes to garment constructions, sewing your hem represents the finish line.
+When it comes to garment construction, sewing your hem represents the finish line.

 You have done all the hard work of preparing and stitching the garment carefully.
 And this is the last step before you get to flaunt a garment made with love, care, sweat, and maybe even tears.